niellevince/smartcommit/README.md

 This provides a complete audit trail of all AI generations for quality analysis and debugging.
 Both accepted and rejected generations are preserved for review.

+**Recent Improvements**:

-**Recent Improvements**: Fixed commit message parsing and added full file content analysis for better AI context.
+-   Fixed commit message parsing and added full file content analysis for better AI context
+-   Implemented structured JSON responses for more reliable parsing and enhanced metadata

 ## Commit Message Format 📝